HomeGMC

 Safety Ratings

-This generation of Yukon has earned four out of a possible five stars overall in crash testing carried out by the National Highway Traffic Safety Administration (NHTSA).
-That’s the same as most of its competitors, with only the Ford Expedition earning the top 5-Star overall rating and the Toyota Sequioa’s rating still to be announced.
-Standard safety features include forward collision warning with automatic emergency braking and pedestrian detection.
+This generation of Yukon XL has earned the top 5-Star overall rating in crash testing carried out by the National Highway Traffic Safety Administration (NHTSA).
+Standard safety features include forward collision warning with automatic emergency braking and pedestrian detection, lane-keeping assist, Blind Zone Steering Assist, and more.

 What did you think of this review?